 Karinto: Classic Japanese Deep-Fried Dough Snack

-Karinto is a kind of deep-fried dough cookie (stick) made from wheat flour, yeast, and sugar, and usually coated with brown sugar syrup, then dried.
+Karinto is a stick of deep-fried dough cookie made from wheat flour, yeast, and sugar, and typically coated with brown sugar syrup, then dried.

-It is an everyday casual snack that is inexpensive and is available at most supermarkets around the country.
+It is an everyday casual snack available at most supermarkets, and its price is not high.

-Its deep-fried dough is traditionally coated in brown sugar but recent ones have various flavors and even contain food like sesame seeds, peanuts, vegetables, Matcha green tea powder, or buckwheat flour.
+Some contain flavoring ingredients such as sesame seeds, peanuts, vegetables, Matcha green tea powder, or buckwheat flour.

 Recipe using Udon Noodles

-It may be difficult to make Karinto snacks at home from scratch like Japanese confectionery companies do.
-But just with Udon noodles and this recipe from Cookpad.com, you can easily make authentic Karinto.
+It may be hard to make Karinto snacks like Japanese confectionery companies do.

-- First, boil the Udon noodles and untwist in the water
+- First, boil the Udon noodles and separate them in the water

-- Remove moisture from the noodles with a paper towel and coat with flour and sugar
+- Remove moisture from the noodles with a paper towel and coat them with a mixture of flour and sugar

-- Heat some vegetable oil in a pan and put in the Udon strips one by one
+- After heating some vegetable oil in a pan, put in the Udon strips one by one

 - Deep-fry the noodles until golden brown, then take them out from the pan

-- Prepare sauce: Put sugar and water in another pan and simmer the mixture until it becomes viscous
+- Prepare sauce: Put sugar and water in another pan and simmer the mixture until viscous

-- When the sauce becomes viscous, add in the deep-fried Udon noodles and coat well while cooking over a low heat
+- Once you make the sauce, add it to the noodles and coat them well while cooking over a low heat

-- Transfer the cooked noodles to a large plate and let them cool down for a while until they get dry
+- Transfer the seasoned noodles to a large plate and let them cool down until dry

 - Enjoy the Karinto sticks!